top content planning tools

 While not technically a content planning tool, Google calendar can be extremely useful for your content planning workflow.

-All of these tools can help you plan and organize your social media, blog posts, or newsletters in advance so that you stay organized and save time!
+All these tools can help you plan and organize your social media, blog posts, or newsletters in advance to stay organized and save time!

 How to use each content planning tool